Recovering From a Cardiac Arrest

 How might my brain function be affected?

-During your cardiac arrest, your brain may not have had as much oxygen as it needed.
+During your cardiac arrest, blood flow to your brain stopped, which meant the oxygen to your brain was limited or reduced.
 This may result in some cognitive changes during your recovery.
 Many survivors have reported the following brain-related issues after their SCA:

 • Lack of focus or attention